 - Hyperparathyroidism results in the secretion of high levels of parathyroid hormone which may cause high calcium levels and other non-specific symptoms such as weakness, fatigue, depression, or aches and pains (National Endocrine and Metabolic Diseases Information Service).

-Rationale for Exercise with Thyroid and Parathyroid Disease
+Rationale for Exercise

 Studies in healthy, well-trained male athletes have shown that high intensity exercise can increase (Ciloglu et al 2005) or decrease (Hackney & Dobridge 2009) levels of circulating thyroid hormones.
 Though these reports offer conflicting results, it is important to remember that these findings may not apply to individuals with diagnosed thyroid dysfunction who may suffer from other health conditions that might influence hormone levels.